NICHOLAS85/dynamic-wall/README.md

 ./remove
 ```

-You will be prompted for a password which will run the scripts as root.
+You will be prompted for a password which will add/remove dynamicwall from your $PATH.

 To check the status of the timer and service run: